SaloniSaxena01/Data-Structure-and-Algorithms/7. Sparse Matrix/README.md

 ## Compressed Sparse Row

 Sparsed Matrix is represented using three arrays.
 First lists non-zero elements, second array for rows with starting value 0 and then the cummulative the number of non-zero elements as present in the row and third array representing the column number corresponding to the element in first array.

+# Polynomials

+## Polynomial Representation

+Polynomial is nothing but collection of terms.
+Every term is having a coefficient, a variable and an exponent.

+So, polynomial can be represented as a list of terms having coefficient and exponent.